Sarah BerryWeb Marketing Consultant

 Subject line: BLACK FRIDAY Starts Now!
 20% Off EVERYTHING

-The business launched its Black Friday sale weeks before Thanksgiving this year, which should help the company get ahead of its competitors.
+The business launched this Black Friday sale weeks before Thanksgiving, which likely helped the company get ahead of its competitors.

 This first promotional email also follows several best practices for promotions, like: